higgorm/ApachePHPUbuntu/README.md

 - post_max_size **30M**
 - upload_max_filesize **30M**

-The port 80 is expose on all Dockerfiles.
+The port 80 is expose.

 # How to use
 ```